Universite-Gustave-Eiffel/PedSim/README.md

 We develop a platform coded in Python to model pedestrian flows.

 # Functioning of the platform
+The platform enables to describe the pedestrian traffic evolution in a network.
 ## Use of the platform
+It is suitable to a large serie of test cases.
+Users can define the domain, entrances, exits, the number of layer, obstacles.
 <a href="https://github.com/Ifsttar/PedSim/blob/master/Docs/Use%20of%20the%20platform.rst "> To see more about the use of the platform <a/>

 ## Test cases
+The code integrates several test cases to become aware of what the platform can provide.
+Thus, there are simple tests with only two layers to look precisely what happens at crossing points.
+We also find test cases with multiple layers and some where pedestrian demands are fluctuate over time.
-<a href="https://github.com/Ifsttar/PedSim/blob/master/Docs/Test%20cases.rst"> To see more about test cases <a/>
+<a href="https://github.com/Ifsttar/PedSim/blob/master/Docs/Test%20cases.rst"> To see more about the different test cases <a/>

 ## Results
 <a href="https://github.com/Ifsttar/PedSim/blob/master/Docs/Results.rst"> To see more about results <a/>